-The study aims to identify present models of multigrade schooling, and quality of instruction in Southeast Asia.
+The study aims to identify present models of multigrade schooling, and quality of instruction in Southeast Asia, with the following objectives:

 multigrade instruction and multigrade schools concerns is sorely lacking at both the national and local levels.
 Sometimes education sector planning fails to consider the situation of multigrade schools.

 Complementing the Practices of Multigrade Schools in the Philippines, this report aims to identify quality indicators of effective multigrade instruction.
 It likewise proposes an action agenda, which will hopefully provide guidance to multigrade school implementers on how to maximize the impact and benefits of multigrade instruction for learners.
 This report further presents an interesting mix of practices and strategies which may be useful for multigrade teachers and school heads.

 Download the report to dive into the findings and discussions in detail.